AARP Hearing Center

 - AARP is your fierce defender on the issues that matter to people 50-plus.
 Become a member or renew your membership today.

-Sterlace estimates that the tax credits are saving her $35 to $40 per month on her premiums.
+In August, Sterlace estimated that the current tax credits are saving her $35 to $40 per month on her premiums.

 “When you take away this extra help, even if it’s $5 a month, that’s still $5 a month, because your electric bill goes up $14 a month,” she says.
 “People can’t afford it.”